neumino/neumino.github.io/movies.md

-### Gold Dust
+### Four Kids and It
-*Released on 2020-04-07, vote average 4*
+*Released on 2020-04-10, vote average 10*

-Along the Mexico border, two friends search for a ghost ship rumored to be buried in the desert sand.
-In the same area, drug lords employ children; the duo must decide between going after the ship or saving a young girl held captive.
+A group of kids on holiday in Cornwall meet a magical creature on the beach with the power to grant wishes.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YsvjYMWoCog?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gH2qKK52E3k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>